Denny Moyer

 Denny Moyer (August 8, 1939 – June 30, 2010) was an American professional boxer who held the world light middleweight title between 1962 and 1963.
 He finished his career with a 98–38–4 record.

 Early life

 Moyer was born in Portland, Oregon, and attended Central Catholic High School.
-He was the younger brother of Phil Moyer, another of Portland's finest professional boxers.
-Both Denny and Phil were trained as amateur boxers by their uncle, Tommy Moyer, who had been a national AAU boxing champion.
+He was the younger brother of Phil Moyer, another Portland boxer.
+Both Denny and Phil had been trained as amateur boxers by their uncle, Tommy Moyer, who had been a national AAU boxing champion.

 Early professional career

 Moyer fought Don Jordan for the world welterweight title on July 7, 1959, after just 21 professional bouts, in his home town of Portland.
 Moyer was outpointed, making the world title shot his first defeat.
 He continued to box in the best company for two years, and then won the vacant World light-middleweight title by gaining a points win over Joey Giambra.
 After one successful defense, he lost the title to Ralph Dupas on points.